Njoxpy/react-learning-journey/tutorials/docs/basics/day_2.md

 };
 ```

 - The above code demonstrates JSX, which allows us to write valid HTML code alongside JavaScript code in our program.
 However, there's a difference between JSX and HTML.
 In HTML, we use class to reference the class for our project.
 In JSX, we use className instead.
 This is because class is a special keyword in JavaScript used to create a class, so className is used to reference a class. className follows camelCase notation.
+So wehn react renders the className changes into the normal class attribute.

 - When your HTML code is rendered into the index.js file, className gets converted into class.
 You can observe this in the browser's Elements section.
 Babel JS transpiler is responsible for converting all JSX templates into HTML and rendering them to the DOM.